datamindedacademy/github-cicd/content/exercise_2/README.md

-# Python CI Workflow Exercise
+# Github Actions - Python CI Workflow Exercise

 Create a GitHub Actions workflow that is triggered on pull requests to the master branch.
 This workflow should run unit tests and lint Python code.